-One of the companies I’m involved, Spivis, uses a tag line for one of their products, Free WiFi Center, that I really love.
+One of the companies I’m involved with, Spivis, uses a tag line for one of their products, Free WiFi Center, that I really love.

 It’s short, it’s simple, and it’s powerful.

 To me, that hits home and really puts into perspective all that they do.
-And what’s better than the tagline is that they follow through with that saying to the letter.
-Something I feel many companies drop the ball on.
+And what’s better than the tagline is that they follow through with that saying to the letter. that’s something I feel many companies drop the ball on.

-Regardless, that’s not the point to today’s article!
+Regardless, that’s not the point of today’s article!